Torikaebaya Monogatari: Reception

 The ending has been called "surprisingly dark" by The Princeton Companion to Classical Japanese Literature, although it does not expand on this line of thought.
 Gatten describes the ending as being happy, and The Companion notes that the former Chūnagon achieves great things as Empress, as the Yoshino Prince predicted.
 The many children of the siblings at the tale's close, noted in the Mumyōzōshi, are seen as a sign that all is as it should be.

 Some of the Chūnagon's affairs with women have been compared with those in The Tale of Genji, but with different results, as the Chūnagon is a woman.
 Torikaebaya Monogatari has many allusions to The Tale of Genji and Hamamatsu Chūnagon Monogatari, so much so that Gatten suggests its genre should be considered something like the honkadori in a waka, where an older poem is alluded to in a poem.

 The character of the daughter is focused on in the story much more so than the character of the son, and her characterisation is considered an argument for a female author of Torikaebaya.
-Her public persona as the Chūnagon fits into the androgynous beautiful hero type of the monogatari, like Hikaru Genji or Yamato Takeru, rendering it especially ironic when Saishō, smarting after having been refused by Naishi no Kami, wishes his beautiful friend the Chūnagon was a woman.
-Rohlich describes the Chūnagon as unique amongst monogatari figures, as not even The Lady who Loved Insects is as eccentric as the Chūnagon is.
-Rohlich considers the Chūnagon to be a modern successful career woman, whose talents are "frustrated" by her unexpected pregnancy.
-Even after she returns to living as a woman, she uses her experience as a man to control her emotions, unlike other ladies of the court, who easily give into despair.
-After the Chūnagon gives birth, she is conflicted between escaping Saishō, and her love for her baby, which Kawai characterises as a conflict between "being herself" and "being a mother".
+Her public persona as the Chūnagon fits into the bishōnen (androgynous, beautiful hero) type of the monogatari, like Hikaru Genji or Yamato Takeru, rendering it especially ironic when Saishō, smarting after having been refused by the Naishi no Kami, wishes his beautiful friend the Chūnagon was a woman.
+Rohlich describes the Chūnagon as unique amongst monogatari figures, as not even the Lady who Loved Insects is as eccentric as the Chūnagon is.
+Rohlich considers the Chūnagon to be a modern successful career woman, whose talents are "frustrated" by an unexpected pregnancy.

+Even after the Chūnagon returns to living as a woman, she uses her experience as a man to control her emotions, unlike other ladies of the court, who easily give into despair.
+After the Chūnagon gives birth, she is conflicted between escaping Saishō and her love for her baby, which Kawai characterizes as a conflict between "being herself" and "being a mother".
 She chooses independence.
 Kawai says that although her desire for independence is "normal" to a modern Western audience, in Heian Japan it was an "extremely difficult" decision.
-After she becomes Empress she meets her child by chance in the court and cannot tell him that she is his mother.
-She is overcome with emotion, but tells him that she knows his mother and that his mother loves and misses him.
+After she becomes Empress, she meets her child by chance at court and cannot tell him that she is his mother.
+Overcome with emotion, she tells him that she knows his mother and that his mother loves and misses him.

-The characterisation of the tale has been criticised by Shūichi Katō, who describes the characters' reactions as "hackneyed", and their characters as "not clearly defined".
-Katō describes the story as "unreal", and decries the "scenes of perverted sexuality" throughout the story.
+The characterization of the tale has been criticized by Shūichi Katō, who describes the characters' reactions as "hackneyed", and their characters as "not clearly defined".
+Katō describes the story as "unreal" and decries the "scenes of perverted sexuality" throughout the story.

 Iphis prays to the goddess Isis, and is turned into a man.